 First-time boat registration in SA

-People registering a motorboat that hasn't been registered in South Australia before.
+Registering a boat that hasn't been registered in South Australia before.

 How to apply